Sterilization of Latinas: The California Sterilization Act of 1909

 This law passed in California in 1909, authorized medical staff like doctors and medical superintendents to perform sterilization procedures on both men and women deemed as feeble-minded, whose mental diseases, IQ, and intelligence could be passed down to future generations.
 A survey in mental deviations in prisons, public schools, and orphanages in California institutions reported worriness of feeble-mindedness and relation of intelligence to previous delinquency record.
 In their survey, they found that California had drawn a large proportion of immigrants of undesirable types and would therefore recommend them to sterilization processes.
-Later research shows that there the number of sterilizations were disproportionate to racial and ethnic minorities, such as people of low class and female gender.
-Research also suggests that Latinas were targets for sterilizations at higher rates than white women because data from sterilization forms collected, the number of people with Spanish surnames suggests that 88 percent of these patients were of Mexican origin and descent.
+Statistical evidence demonstrates that there the number of sterilizations were disproportionate to racial and ethnic minorities, such as people of low class and female gender.
+Research also suggests that Latina women were targeted at significantly higher rates than non-Latinas.
+A 2018 study by Novak and colleagues analyzed over 17,000 forms recommending institutionalized patients for sterilization between 1920 and 1945.
+The researchers found that Latinas had a 59% greater risk of sterilization compared to non-Latinas.
+These findings of disproportionate sterilization represent how eugenic thinking reinforced racial stereotypes that portrayed Latinas as inferior and unfit to reproduce.